VisiumCH/metro-dvc-demo/README.md

 # DVC Data Lake documentation
 The purpose of this file is to provide documentation on how to use data lake implementation with DVC .

+## Working with DVC
+DVC is greatly documented on their own [website](https://dvc.org/doc/start).
+For the general workflows with DVC we refere there.

 ## How to authenticate
 For the purpose of this demo and simplicity, Google Cloud bucket has been chosen for the storage of the raw datas.
 This means that in order to play with the demo, one will need to have or create a Google account and install the google cloud command line tool `gcloud`.